talk2dennis/alx-system_engineering-devops/0x02-shell_redirections/README.md

-# Shell redirections and input and output project
+### Shell redirections and input and output project

-# 1. 0-hello_world
+1. 0-hello_world
 - Write a script that prints “Hello, World”, followed by a new line to the standard output

-# 2. 1-confused_smilley
+2. 1-confused_smilley
 - A script that displays a confused smiley "(Ôo)'

+3. 2-hellofile
+- A script that display the content of the /etc/passwd file